-Z8 Encore!
-F083A Series products contain up to two 16-bit reloadable timers that are used for timing, event counting or generation of pulse width modulated (PWM) signals.
-The timers features include:
+The Z8 Encore!
+F0830 Series products contain up to two 16-bit reloadable timers that can be used for timing, event counting or generation of pulse width modulated (PWM) signals.
+The timers feature include:

 - 16-bit reload counter

 - Programmable prescaler with prescale values ranging from 1 to 128

 - PWM output generation

 - Capture and compare capability

 - External input pin for timer input, clock gating or capture signal.
 External input pin signal frequency is limited to a maximum of one-fourth the system clock frequency

 - Timer output pin

 - Timer interrupt